dekaulitz/MockyUp/README.md

 Mockyup its a mockup server build under node.js for generating mockup response that usually used by frontend enginer for build an application.

 <h2 align="left">Introduction</h2>

-MockyUp build with <a href="https://nodejs.org" alt="node js">node.js</a> and <a href="https://expressjs.com/">express.js</a> framework with flexible noSql mongodb that aiming for build mockup contract for integration service with easy and readable.
+MockyUp build with <a href="https://nodejs.org" alt="node js">node.js</a> and <a href="https://expressjs.com/">express.js</a> framework with flexible noSql mongodbthat aiming for build mockup contract for integration service with easy and readable.
 With eazy structure that helps for generating contract as fast as possible for fast development.

 Main features:
 - Header validation with default response and custom response.
-- Body validation with default response and custom response
+- Body validation with default response and custom response.

-<h2 align="left">How to use</h2>
+<h2>How to use</h2>
 Edit .env.test with your environment and run for development

 ```